bluebottlecoffee/eatr/README.md

 ## Helpful Tools

-Included are two helper classes for generating schema files from a sample XML document and generating a SQL `CREATE TABLE` statement from a schema.
-Since these are utility classes, they are _not_ `require`'d by default.
+Included are a few two helper classes:
+  - `Eatl::Xml::SchemaGenerator` creates a rough schema file from a sample XML file.
+  - `Eatl::Sql::TableGenerator` creates a SQL `CREATE TABLE` statement from a schema file.
+  - `Eatl::DotGenerator` creates a Graphviz DOT file for visualizing schema relationships (experimental).

 ### `Eatl::Xml::SchemaGenerator`